Dennisss123/TAKO/README.md

 ## Environment

 - Python >= 3.10
-- See `requirements.txt` for pinned dependencies.
+- See `requirements.txt` for pinned dependencies

 ## Installation